 In addition to offering support for understanding and applying for guardianship and SI/SSDI as appropriate for each individual.

-Each student works within the community at established job sites in addition to on-site vocational experiences to expand their individual vocational skills.
+Each student works within the community at established job sites in addition to on-site vocational experiences to expand their individual skills.
 Students work on increasing their stamina, attention to task and work initiative.
 Students work alongside employees at each site, as well as Vision Quest staff to help coach them as necessary.